 - Expert in SQL DBs, especially Postgres

-- Bonus if you’ve dealt with GIS and spatial queries in PostGIS
+- Familiar and comfortable with GIS and spatial queries in PostGIS

 What the successful job applicant will be working on:

-We then have a number of new enhancements for the API to support a new app for our installation teams to use, a heap of work to create a high value dashboard, and many more things after that.
+We then have a number of new enhancements for the API to support a new app for our installation teams to use, a heap of GIS-based notifications to add, and many more things after that.

 About the interview process